pawanmsr/pawanmsr.github.io/_posts/2025-04-11-classical-ml.markdown

 ### Classification

 Classification involves labelled data points.
 Data points with a particular label belong to a class.
-Data point to class is usually a surjection.
+Data point to class, is usually a surjection.
 Multiple labels leads to multi-class classification problem.

 #### Sampling